shubham1038/digital-away-day/README.md

 ### Design

-These are the main classes used in this project:
+These are the main classes used in digital awayday project:

 | *com.digital.awayday.service* |
 | ------------ |